NEW ZEALAND LIGHTHOUSES

 In May 1997, the original diesel powered light and associated equipment was removed and replaced with a flashing beacon placed on the balcony of the lighthouse.
 This was powered by batteries and solar panels.
 1

 In 2007, this beacon was replaced with a LED beacon.
 1

-All that remains of the light station is the lighthouse; the other buildings have all been removed.
+All that remains of the light station is the lighthouse and one keepers house, all the other buildings have all been removed.
 1

 The lighthouse is situated within the Kahurangi National Park and can be reached on foot from Anatori.
 There is no public access into the tower.
 One of the former keeper's houses has been modified to a bunk bed hut and is situated nearby.
 See the Department of Conservation for more information.

 163. Nelson Historical Society Journal, Volume 2, Issue 5, November 1971 - Nelson Lighthouses.